IgorMarquezani/rest-api-restaurant/README.md

 endpoint: localhost:6000/api/user/login

-FOR NOW, THE API SUPPORTS THE FOLLOWING REQUESTS COMING FROM A GUEST ON THAT ROOM, BUT THE "ROOM" IS A CONCEPT THAT I SHOULD EXPLAIN BETTER IN THE FUTURE, FOR KNOW, JUST SEND REQUESTS AS THE OWNER THAT ROOM
+FOR NOW, THE API SUPPORTS THE FOLLOWING REQUESTS COMING FROM A GUEST ON THAT ROOM, BUT THE "ROOM" IS A CONCEPT THAT I SHOULD EXPLAIN BETTER IN THE FUTURE, FOR NOW, JUST SEND REQUESTS AS THE OWNER THAT ROOM

 # Product List Register:
 To create a new product list send a http POST request containing a JSON that especifies the product list that should be create.